 Follow Kevin Duncan for More Content Hacking Wisdom

 Thanks so much to Kevin Duncan for sitting down and answering our questions!

-Follow Kevin Duncan on Twitter @kevinjduncan to stay up to date on his guest posts and blog life (in particular, we love his recent Smart Blogger post, How to Become a Better Writer: 14 Tips to Up Your Writing Game in 2019.)
+Follow Kevin Duncan on Twitter @kevinjduncan to stay up to date on his guest posts and blog life (in particular, we love his recent Smart Blogger post, 21 Beginner-Friendly Tips for Landing Freelance Writing Jobs.)
 You can also find him at the helm of Be a Better Blogger.

 Don't forget to check out our other Content Hacker Spotlights for more tips, advice, and stories from the amazing marketers we've got lined up for exclusive interviews!